neurodroid/stimfit/doc/sphinx/manual/event_extraction.rst

 1. Create a preliminary template
 --------------------------------

-A typical way of creating template is to fit a exemplary or typical event to a model with similar kinetics.
+A typical way of creating the template is to fit an exemplary or typical event to a model with similar kinetics.
 For example, EPSCs can typically be modeled with the sum or the product of two exponential functions [#f1]_.
-In practice, a robust estimate for a template can be obtained fiting an event to a biexponential function, selecting the detected events and repeating this operation iteratively.
+In practice, a robust estimate for a template can be obtained fitting an event to a biexponential function, selecting the detected events and repeating this operation iteratively.
 You can try this iterative approach with a file that you can download `here <http://stimfit.org/tutorial/minis.dat>`_.

     .. figure:: images/bait_template.png
         :align: center

         **Fig. 21:** Creation of a "bait" template.

 First, we fit a function to a single large an isolated event to create a preliminary "bait" template.
 In this case, we will use an event that can be found roughly between t = 20990 ms and t = 21050 ms. Then, we fit the sum of two exponential functions with a delay to this EPSC.
-To obtain the same template as in the example, you can call the function ``preliminary`` from the ``minidemo`` module that comes  bundled with `Stimfit <http://www.stimfit.org>`_
+To obtain the same template as in the example, you can call the function ``preliminary`` from the ``minidemo`` module that comes  bundled with `Stimfit <http://www.stimfit.org>`_.

 ::